Short Answer

 Contract Snapshot

-The market resolves to Yes if the spot price of Ethereum falls below $1,500.00 by January 1, 2027, at 12:00 AM ET.
-The Ethereum price is measured using the CF Ethereum Real-Time Index (ETHUSD_RTI) with a trimmed mean calculation, and CF Benchmarks is the authoritative source.
-The market resolves to No if this price level is not reached or if no data is available at expiration, and will close early if the target price is met.
+The market resolves to "Yes" if the spot price of Ethereum falls below $1,250.00 by January 1, 2027, at 12:00 AM ET.
+It resolves to "No" if this condition is not met by the deadline or if no data is available at expiration.
+The Ethereum price is determined using the CF Ethereum Real-Time Index (ETHUSD_RTI) with a trimmed mean calculation from CF Benchmarks, and the market can close early if the specified price level is reached.

 Available Contracts